PhD in Exposomics: Connecting Environmental and Human Chemical Exposure

 What will you be doing as a PhD researcher in our team?

-• You will develop an innovative analytical method for non-targeted screening of chemical exposures in hair samples;
+- You will align an innovative analytical approaches for non-targeted screening of chemical exposures in human and personal environmental samples;

-• Work in an interdisciplinary environment, collaborating with experts in analytical chemistry, toxicology, epidemiology, environmental science, data science and clinical research.
+- Work in an interdisciplinary environment, collaborating with experts in analytical chemistry, toxicology, epidemiology, environmental science, data science and clinical research.

-• Contribute to major European initiatives focused on health and environmental sustainability.
+- Contribute to major European initiatives focused on health and environmental sustainability.

-• Make a real impact – your research will not only advance scientific knowledge but also inform policymakers and support the United Nations Sustainable Development Goals (SDG-3: Good Health & Well-being, SDG-12: Responsible Consumption & Production).
+- Make a real impact – your research will not only advance scientific knowledge but also inform policymakers and support the United Nations Sustainable Development Goals (SDG-3: Good Health & Well-being, SDG-12: Responsible Consumption & Production).

 Who are we looking for?